 National Vital Statistics System—Linked Birth/Infant Death Data Set

-The National Center for Health Statistics' (NCHS) National Vital Statistics System collects and publishes data on births and deaths in the United States.
+The National Center for Health Statistics' National Vital Statistics System collects and publishes data on births and deaths in the United States.
 The period data set of the Linked Birth/Infant Death Data Set is used to produce the statistics presented in this report.
 In the period-linked data set, the numerator consists of all infant deaths occurring in a given year linked to their corresponding birth certificates from that calendar year or the previous year.
 The Linked file includes all the variables on the national natality file, as well as medical information reported for the same infant on the death record and the age of the infant at death.
 The infant's race and Hispanic origin are classified based on the race and Hispanic origin of the mother reported on the birth certificate.
-This is preferred over race and Hispanic origin on the death certificate because information on the birth certificate is usually provided by the parents, while information on the death certificate may be completed by a third party (like the coroner or physician).
+This is preferred over race and Hispanic origin on the death certificate because information on the birth certificate is usually provided by the parents, whereas information on the death certificate may be completed by a third party (like the coroner or physician).
 Linked files are available starting with the birth cohort of 1983.
 Linked files were not produced for the 1992–1994 data years.

 Race Reporting.
 The 2003 revision of the U.S. Standard Certificate of Live Birth uses revised race and ethnicity sections conforming to the 1997 Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity.
 The 2003 revision permits reporting of more than one race (multiple races).
 In 2003, states began adopting this new certificate on a rolling basis.
 Starting with the 2017 linked data set, single-race data are available for all 50 states and the District of Columbia.
 For data before 2017, bridged-race categories were presented to provide uniformity and comparability of data over time.
 Therefore, data for race groups for 2017 onwards are not comparable with earlier data.
 The bridged population estimates can be found online at https://www.cdc.gov/nchs/nvss/bridged_race.htm.
+Bridged-race estimates are no longer available after 2020 data.

-For more information, see:
+For more information, see

-Ely, D. M., & Driscoll, A. K. (2022).
-Infant mortality in the United States, 2020: Data from the period linked birth/infant death file.
-National Vital Statistics Reports, 71(5).
-National Center for Health Statistics.
-DOI: https://dx.doi.org/10.15620/cdc:120700.
+Ely, D. M., & Driscoll, A. K. (2023).
+Infant mortality in the United States, 2021: Data from the period linked birth/infant death file.
+National Vital Statistics Reports, 72(11).
+National Center for Health Statistics. https://dx.doi.org/10.15620/cdc:131356.

 Information about the Linked Birth/Infant Death file is available online at https://www.cdc.gov/nchs/nvss/linked-birth.htm.